Best Fraternity Hazing Lawyer

 - Post-traumatic stress syndrome

-- Loss of respect for and interest in being part of the organization
+- Loss of respect and interest

 - Illness or hospitalization with additional effects on family and friends

-- Hazing occurs in middle schools, high schools, and colleges
+- Hazing in Fraternities and Sororities

 Responsible organizations do not manage risk “upside down,” ceding control over health and safety issues to the youngest, least-experienced, and often impaired persons.
 Young men and women need the support of the adults around them to change hazing’s damaging and often dangerous practices and attitudes, and we are passionate about working together with you to be part of the solution.